kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 ***
 ### When Not to Use

-* simple or monolithic systems
+* Simple or monolithic systems
-* mostly synchronous processing
+* Mostly synchronous processing
-* little external dependencies
+* Few external dependencies

 ***